vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 57

-Likewise are the Dharma-Šāstras. * The Law-Makers are Sandilya, Parašara, Bharadvāja, Vasishtha, Hārīta and others.
+Likewise are the Dharma-Śāstras. * The Law-Makers are Sandilya, Paraśara, Bharadvāja, Vasishtha, Hārīta and others.

-Likewise, where requisite, are the Šilpa (Architectonics), Ayur-Veda (Life-knowledge, i. e.
+Likewise, where requisite, are the Śilpa (Architectonics), Ayur-Veda (Life-knowledge, i. e.
 Medicine), Gāndharva (Music) etc.

-Šilpa is the treatise on the subject of found- ation, construction of turrets, enclosures ctc.
+Śilpa is the treatise on the subject of found- ation, construction of turrets, enclosures ctc.
 Ayur-Veda is medicine; Gandharva treats of music etc. Of this the Bharata-"gama deals with (the art of) dancing.

 146